jetbridge/cdk-nextjs/README.md

 2. Link the bug in your pull request
 3. Run `yarn build` after you made your changes and before you open a pull request

+### Projen
+Don't manually update package.json or use npm CLI.
+Update dependencies in .projenrc.js then run npm projen.

 ## Breaking changes

 - v3.0.0: Using open-next for building, ARM64 architecture for image handling, new build options.